Chenzo/chenzo_blog/content/the-case-against-pve-only-servers-in-sea-of-thieves/index.md

 > **“fair winds and following seas”**

-I’ll happily have a civilized discussion about this in the comments or hit me up on the twitters:
+I’ll happily have a civilized discussion about this in the comments or hit me up on the twitters: [Chenzo01](https://twitter.com/1chenzo)

-[**Chenzo**
-_The latest Tweets from Chenzo (@1Chenzo).
-Part-Time Pirate on @seaofthieves ☠️ Watch: https://t.co/z8wC4u4K4h ☠️…_twitter.com](https://twitter.com/1chenzo "https://twitter.com/1chenzo")[](https://twitter.com/1chenzo)